Afghanistan's presidential election will go to a second round

 Abdullah and Ghani were seen as the front-runners going into the April 5 ballot.

-Abdullah, who is associated with the Tajik ethnic group, is partnered with Mohammad Mohaqeq, a leader of the Hazara ethnic group.
-He also has a Pashtun on the ticket.
+Abdullah, who is associated with the Tajik ethnic group, is partnered with Mohammad Mohaqeq, a leader of the Hazara ethnic group, and he also has a Pashtun on the ticket.

 He is considered to be relatively liberal and has made at least one public statement in support of women’s rights.

-Ghani, who earned his doctorate at Columbia University in the United States, is from the Pashtun ethnic group.
+Ghani, who earned his doctorate at Columbia University in the U.S., is from the Pashtun ethnic group.
 His running mate is Abdul Rashid Dostum, a leader of the Uzbek ethnic group.

 Ghani was the country’s finance minister under Karzai.